PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 To quickly scaffold your models together with a migration, I would advise to create a new Laravel application (a “dummy application” just for the creation of models / migrations / etc.) and use the `php artisan make:model -m` command and copy the model to the package’s `src/Models` directory and using the proper namespace.

 ## Migrations
 Migrations live in the `database/migrations` folder in a Laravel application.
 In our package we mimic this file structure.
 Therefore, database migrations will not live in the `src/` directory but in their own `database/migrations` folder.
-The root directory of our package now contains two folders: `src/` and `database/`.
+The root directory of our package now contains at least two folders: `src/` and `database/`.

 After you’ve generated the migration, copy it from your “dummy” Laravel application to the package’s `database/migrations` folder.
 Rename it to `create_posts_table.php.stub` removing its timestamp and using a `.stub` extension.